 A list of required free apps will be provided to you with your student requirement list for the upcoming year.
 Please ensure the free apps that students need are downloaded before Week 3 of Term 1.

 To succeed and thrive in our fast-changing world, students need to have a strong foundation in Science, Technology, Engineering and Mathematics (STEM).
-STEM develops key skills in problem solving and critical thinking by integrating science, technology, engineering and mathematics through authentic learning experiences.
+STEM develops key skills in problem-solving and critical thinking by integrating science, technology, engineering and mathematics through authentic learning experiences.
 We promote the development of 21st century learning skills by increasing STEM engagement and participation within classrooms and weekly lunchtime activities in our STEM Makerspace.
-Students are partake in a variety of problem solving activities, including coding, programming and robotics.
+Students partake in a variety of problem-solving activities, including coding, programming and robotics.

 Oliver is our school’s Library Management System.
 It is fully web-based, so the whole school community can access library resources including eBooks and Audiobooks.
 Simple, clear search options like dynamic picture searches help young students find books and other resources that appeal to them.
 They can also choose from a huge selection of background graphics and avatars to personalise their library experience.